-- 8.5.
-States Parties shall require legal or natural persons conducting business activities in their territory or jurisdiction, including those of a transnational character, to establish and maintain financial security, such as insurance bonds or other financial guarantees, to cover potential claims of compensation. - 8.6.
-States Parties shall ensure that their domestic law provides for the liability of legal and/or natural persons conducting business activities, including those of transnational character, for their failure to prevent another legal or natural person with whom they have had a business relationship, from causing or contributing to human rights abuses, when the former controls, manages or supervises such person or the relevant activity that caused or contributed to the human rights abuse, or should have foreseen risks of human rights abuses in the conduct of their business activities, including those of transnational character, or in their business relationships, but failed to take adequate measures to prevent the abuse. - 8.7.
-Human rights due diligence shall not automatically absolve a legal or natural person conducting business activities from liability for causing or contributing to human rights abuses or failing to prevent such abuses by a natural or legal person as laid down in Article 8.6.
-The court or other competent authority will decide the liability of such legal or natural persons after an examination of compliance with applicable human rights due diligence standards. - 8.8.
-Subject to their legal principles, States Parties shall ensure that their domestic law provides for the criminal or functionally equivalent liability of legal persons for human rights abuses that amount to criminal offenses under international human rights law binding on the State Party or customary international law, or their domestic law.
-Regardless of the nature of the liability, States Parties shall ensure that the applicable penalties are proportionate with the gravity of the offense.
-This Article shall apply without prejudice to any other international instrument which requires or establishes the criminal or administrative liability of legal persons for other offenses. - 8.9.
-The liability of legal persons under Article 8.9. shall be without prejudice to the criminal liability of the natural person who have committed the offenses under the applicable domestic law. - 8.10.
-States Parties shall provide measures under domestic law to establish the criminal or functionally equivalent legal liability for legal or natural persons conducting business activities, including those of a transnational character, for acts or omissions that constitute attempt, participation or complicity in a criminal offense in accordance with this Article and criminal offenses as defined by their domestic law.
+rights abuses, when the former legally or factually controls or supervises such person or the relevant activity that caused or contributed to the human rights abuse, or should have foreseen risks of human rights abuses in the conduct of their business activities, including those of transnational character, or in their business relationships, but failed to put adequate measures to prevent the abuse.

+- 8. Human rights due diligence shall not automatically absolve a legal or natural person conducting business activities from liability for causing or contributing to human rights abuses or failing to prevent such abuses by a natural or legal person as laid down in Article 8.7.
+The court or other competent authority will decide the liability of such entities after an examination of compliance with applicable human rights due diligence standards. - 9.
+Subject to their legal principles, States Parties shall ensure that their domestic law provides for the criminal or functionally equivalent liability of legal persons for human rights abuses that amount to criminal offences under international human rights law binding on the State Party, customary international law, or their domestic law.
+Regardless of the nature of the liability, States Parties shall ensure that the applicable penalties are commensurate with the gravity of the offence.
+States Parties shall individually or jointly advance their criminal law to ensure that the criminal offences covered in the listed areas of international law are recognized as such under their domestic criminal legislation and that legal persons can be held criminally or administratively liable for them.
+This article shall apply without prejudice to any other international instrument which requires or establishes the criminal or administrative liability of legal persons for other offences. - 10.
+The liability of legal persons under Article 8.9 shall be without prejudice to the criminal liability of the natural person who have committed the offences under the applicable domestic law. - 11.
+State Parties shall provide measures under domestic law to establish the criminal or functionally equivalent legal liability for legal or natural persons conducting business activities, including those of a transnational character, for acts or omissions that constitute attempt, participation or complicity in a criminal offence in accordance with this Article and criminal offences as defined by their domestic law.